Offerings for Spring 2023

 LAW 4940 — Internships in Law

-Contact Professor Ben Trachtenberg, Director of Undergraduate Studies in the School of Law.
+Contact Professor Ben Trachtenberg, Associate Dean and Director of Undergraduate Studies in the School of Law.